sthiele483/CTA200/README.md

 A Github account was made for Sarah Thiele using the email sthiele@shaw.ca

-The remote git pository is contained within /home/sthiele/repos/CTA200.git
+The remote git pository is contained within /home/sthiele/repos/CTA200.git in my cosmo3 user space.

 The local git repository is in /home/sthiele/Assign1/CTA200